 Indiana land-based sportsbooks

-Currently, 15 physical properties — a mix of casinos, racetracks, riverboat, and off-track-betting (OTB) facilities — have received sportsbook permits, and as of mid-September, 10 have opened or are scheduled to open by the end of the month.
+Currently, 14 physical properties — a mix of casinos, racetracks, riverboats, and off-track-betting (OTB) facilities — have received sportsbook permits.

 The sportsbooks vary in size, space, and comprehensiveness of their betting menus and technology.